 - User Authentication.
 Email providers that include two-factor authentication are more secure.
-Two-factor authentication utilizes multiple login credentials to confirm a users’ identity, such as a username and password in combination with a security question or one-time PIN.
+Two-factor authentication utilizes multiple login credentials to confirm a user’s identity, such as a username and password combined with a security question or one-time PIN.

 HIPAA Compliant Email for Therapists: Business Associate Agreements

 Software providers, including email providers, are considered business associates.
-Before it is permitted to share PHI with a business associate, they must sign a business associate agreement (BAA).
+Before it is permitted to share PHI, they must sign a business associate agreement (BAA).
 Not all email providers will sign a BAA, especially for their free versions, and therefore cannot be used in conjunction with PHI.